MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 ## Permissions to access the CQD pipeline

 The account you use to view the AA & CQ Analytics historical report needs to have permissions to access the CQD data pipeline.
-Please refer to the [CQD access role](./turning-on-and-using-call-quality-dashboard.md#assign-admin-roles-for-access-to-cqd) for more information.
+Refer to the [CQD access role](./turning-on-and-using-call-quality-dashboard.md#assign-admin-roles-for-access-to-cqd) for more information.

 ## Installation

 The following steps assume you have already installed Power BI Desktop on the computer and that your account has the necessary permissions to access the CQD data pipeline.

-Please perform these steps:
+Perform the following steps:

 - Download the [CQD Power BI Query Templates](https://www.microsoft.com/download/details.aspx?id=102291) and save the zip file to a directory on your computer.